jfsql/DataAnalytics/docs/index.md

 - Percentage change in the average number of rooms per person when moving from a degree 3 urbanization zone to a degree 1 zone (i.e., from the least urbanized to the most urbanized area)**

----

-Let me know if you'd like further clarifications or additional information!

 ## Définitions